agbrs/agb/book/src/pong/03_sprites.md

 The Game Boy Advance has a 240x160px screen with 15-bit RGB color support.
 Setting the color for each pixel manually would require updating 38,400 pixels per frame, or 2,304,000 pixels per second at 60 fps.
-With a 16 MHz processor, this means calculating 1 pixel every 8 clock cycles, which is pretty much impossible. he Game Boy Advance provides two ways to easily put pixels on the screen: tiles and sprites.
+With a 16 MHz processor, this means calculating 1 pixel every 8 clock cycles, which is pretty much impossible.
+The Game Boy Advance provides two ways to easily put pixels on the screen: tiles and sprites.

 Tiles are 8x8 pixels in size and can be placed in a grid on the screen.
 You can also scroll the whole tile layer to arbitrary positions, but the tiles will remain in this 8x8 pixel grid.